ACCLIMATION & QUARANTINE

 Proper acclimation and quarantine are the key to happy and healthy Discus below are a list of steps to use to help get your new fish adjusted to their new tank.
 We cannot force you to follow these steps but we highly recommend them.

-- When you open the box remember your fish have been in the dark for about twelve hours and need time to adjust to the daylight.
+- When you open the box remember your fish have been in the dark for about 18-24 hours and need time to adjust to the daylight.

 - The ideal quarantine tank is a 10-30 gallon bare bottom tank with lightly colored sides, sponge filter and heater.
 Be sure to use different equipment separate from your main tank.